xcp-ng/xcp-ng-org/docs/appendix/cli_reference.md

 vm-install new-name-label=name [template-uuid=uuid_of_desired_template] [template=template_uuid_or_name] [sr-uuid=sr_uuid | sr-name-label=name_of_sr][copy-bios-strings-from=host_uuid]
 ```

 Install or clone a VM from a template.
 Specify the template name using either the `template-uuid` or `template` argument.
-Specify an SR using either the `sr-uuid` or `sr-name-label` argument.
+Specify an <abbr title="Storage Repository">SR</abbr> using either the `sr-uuid` or `sr-name-label` argument.
 Specify to install BIOS-locked media using the `copy-bios-strings-from` argument.

 :::tip
-When installing from a template that has existing disks, by default, new disks are created in the same SR as these existing disks.
-Where the SR supports it, these disks are fast copies.
-If a different SR is specified on the command line, the new disks are created there.
+When installing from a template that has existing disks, by default, new disks are created in the same <abbr title="Storage Repository">SR</abbr> as these existing disks.
+Where the <abbr title="Storage Repository">SR</abbr> supports it, these disks are fast copies.
+If a different <abbr title="Storage Repository">SR</abbr> is specified on the command line, the new disks are created there.
 In this case, a fast copy is not possible and the disks are full copies.
-When installing from a template that doesn’t have existing disks, any new disks are created in the SR specified, or the pool default SR when an SR is not specified.
+When installing from a template that doesn’t have existing disks, any new disks are created in the <abbr title="Storage Repository">SR</abbr> specified, or the pool default <abbr title="Storage Repository">SR</abbr> when an <abbr title="Storage Repository">SR</abbr> is not specified.
 :::

 ### `vm-is-bios-customized`